 (Complete eligibility requirements can be found at www.va.gov).

 Eligibility is also extended to certain veterans discharged honorably from active duty for service-connected injuries or other reasons outlined by the VA.
 Additionally, many surviving spouses may also be eligible.
 Eligibility requirements have recently been extended to include more surviving spouses.
 If you weren’t eligible in the past, your status may have changed due to new extended rules.
-Click here to learn more about VA eligibility for service members and surviving spouses.

 4. Don’t try to make sense of your COE without help.